 PRESBYTERY OF CHARLOTTE “EARTH CARE CONGREGATIONS”

-The following churches were certified as Earth Care Congregations by the PCUSA Environmental Ministries through February 2017:
+The following churches have been certified as Earth Care Congregations by the PCUSA Environmental Ministries:

 Davidson College Presbyterian Church, Davidson, NC